cmaureir/progra-alma/lectures/week6/lecture24.rst

 Any assignment inside a class, will be a class attribute.

-To explain in more details the classes functionalities, lets study the namespace behaviour of the classes.
+To explain in more details the classes functionality, lets study the namespace behaviour of the classes.

 The idea is to perform the same steps of a module creation,